abuqaiselegant/abuqaiselegant/README.md

-I'm a **Data Science Master's student** at the University of Nottingham, passionate about **Machine Learning, Data Science, and Statistics**.
+I'm a **Data Science Master's student** at the University of Nottingham, passionate about **Development, AI, and Statistics**.
 I enjoy solving real-world problems with data-driven insights.

 ---